Is This Employee Eligible for EPF Pension? Seeking Guidance on a Complex Case

 Madhu.T.K

-If he physically fit to work, a person over 58 years of age can be employed.
-If already working he can continue after his superannuation age.
-But giving employment to an elderly person should not be looked up as an instrument to avoid statutory contributions like ESI.
-It is okay if you stop contributing to his PF since with the age of superannuation he would withdraw his PF accumulations and would start getting PF pension and as such there is no legal obligation on the part of employer to contribute to his Provident Fund but he should continue with his ESI contribution.
-Also he should be given other benefits like bonus (if covered), leave benefits, gratuity etc. In case his gratuity is paid on the date of reaching the age of superannuation the extended term only will qualify for gratuity and that also if the extended period qualifies for gratuity (ie, is 5 years or more)
+If he is physically fit to work, a person over 58 years of age can be employed.
+If already working, he can continue after his superannuation age.
+However, giving employment to an elderly person should not be seen as a way to avoid statutory contributions like ESI.
+It is acceptable to stop contributing to his PF since, at the age of superannuation, he would withdraw his PF accumulations and begin receiving a PF pension.
+Therefore, there is no legal obligation on the employer's part to contribute to his Provident Fund, but the ESI contribution should be continued.

 Madhu.T.K